Configuration and metadata format

 • [subprojects]

 • path: Path to the subproject from the toplevel directory of the superproject.
-For every subproject there is a seperate path value.
+For every subproject there is a separate path value.

 Metadata